JesseSandvik/Pomodoro-Timer/README.md

 ## Build Notes

-This application was developed using JavaScript, HTML, CSS, Bootstrap, and React.
-It was tested locally using Node.js.
+This application was developed using React, JavaScript, HTML, CSS for styling, & Jest/React Testing Library for testing.

 ## Contributions
 This application was originally built as part of the curriculum from my time in the full-stack engineering program at [Thinkful](https://www.thinkful.com/).